elixir-europe-training/ELIXIR-Training-SPLASH/pages/resources/tess.md

 objective: |
   For training providers, TeSS provides opportunities to promote training events and news; for trainers, the portal offers an environment for sharing materials and event information; for trainees, it offers a convenient gateway via which to identify relevant training events and resources.

-contributors: [Alexander Botzki, Olivier Sand]
+contributors: [Alexander Botzki, Olivier Sand, Ivan Kuzmin, Alexia Cardona, Munazah Andrabi]
-coordinators: [Finn Baccal]
+coordinators: [Finn Bacall, Carole Goble, Hedi Peterson]
 contacts:
   - name: TeSS Support
     mail: tess-support@googlegroups.com